Unsupervised Parameter Estimation using Model-based Decoder: Proposed Autoencoder Structure

 with the sample covariance matrix

-Solving~\eqref{eq:ML2} is not straight forward since the likelihood function is not convex.
-As stated in~\cite{Bialer2019}, the computational complexity of solving \eqref{eq:ML2} directly is very high.
-Thus, it is no a practical option to consider.
-In~\cite{Barthelme2021a}, a block gradient decent approach of \eqref{eq:ML2} is utilized to optimize results from an initial DoA estimation stage.
-The crucial point is to find a good parameter initialization.
+Solving~\eqref{eq:ML2} is not straight forward since the likelihood function is not convex and, thus, can only be achieved with high complexity~\cite{Bialer2019}.
+Hence, it is not a practical option to consider.
+Under the assumption of a good enough initial estimate, \cite{Barthelme2021a} utilizes a block gradient decent of \eqref{eq:ML2} to optimize the results of an initial DoA estimation stage.
+But this can only serve as a refinement method and relies heavily on the initial estimate.

+To provide a practical estimator of the SML solution we will introduce our method in the following section, which directly learns the solution to \eqref{eq:ML2} by optimizing the log-likelihood using an AE structure.